TOUCHSTONE FASD PROGRAM

 • Collaborate with families, funders, and all other external agencies who are a part of the participants’ support team in order to provide holistic services for each participant

-• Promote awareness of FASD in communities across Manitoba through Touchstone’s Vision and Voices Program
+• Promote awareness of FASD in communities across Manitoba through Touchstone’s Visions and Voices Program